scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 }
 ```

+Note that the rational for this encoding is to allow users to convert from the opaque type
+and the underlying type in constant time.
+Users have to be able to tag complex type structures
+without having to reallocate, iterate over or inspect it.

 ## Formal definition

 The Scala Language doesn't have a concept of either opaque types or type companions.
 In the